 Yes.
 Good compliance builds trust, reduces fraud losses, speeds up approvals, and creates a more stable platform for scaling.
 In the long run, it directly supports growth rather than limiting it.

-If thereโs one thing worth remembering, itโs this:
+If there’s one thing worth remembering, it’s this:

-Compliance doesnโt slow you down.
+Compliance doesn’t slow you down.
 Poor compliance does.